Withdrawal and Return to the College

 - consistent volunteer work (letter from supervisor).

-The student may also be asked to outline a plan for self-care upon return.
-The director and/or the associate directors of the Schacht Center for Health and Wellness will review requests for readmission for withdrawals for medical reasons and determines medical clearance.
-The Administrative Board makes the final decision.
-The Administrative Board may deny readmission to any student who has withdrawn from the College three times in consecutive or non-consecutive semesters.
+The student's application for medical clearance should also outline a plan for self-care upon return.
+The director of the Schacht Center for Health and Wellness or their designee will review requests for readmission for withdrawals for medical reasons and determine medical clearance.
+The Return to Smith Committee makes the final decision.
+The Return to Smith Committee may deny an application to return if a student has been withdrawn from the College three times in consecutive or non-consecutive semesters.

-In very rare instances the Administrative Board may decide that a student who withdraws for medical reasons during the semester is ineligible for readmission.
+In very rare instances the Administrative Board may decide that a student who withdraws for medical reasons during the semester is ineligible for return.

 Voluntary Medical Withdrawal during the Semester

-A student may request a medical withdrawal during the semester should she determine that she cannot fulfill the academic requirements for her classes and/or a documented medical condition makes it difficult successfully to complete the semester.
+A student may request a medical withdrawal during the semester should they determine that they cannot fulfill the academic requirements for their classes and/or a documented medical condition makes it difficult to successfully complete the semester.

-The request to withdraw must be made in writing to a Class Dean, the Director of the Schacht Center, or the Associate Directors of Medical or Counseling Services.
+The request to withdraw must be made in writing to their respective class dean, the director of the Schacht Center, or the directors for medical or counseling services.

-The director of the Schacht Center, the associate director for counseling services, the associate director for medical services, or the dean of students may require a student to withdraw during the semester when the student:
+The director of the Schacht Center, the director for counseling services, and the director for medical services, or the dean of students (or their designee) may require a student to withdraw during the semester when the student:

 - presents a substantial risk of harm to self or others or fails to carry out substantial self-care obligations, or

-- significantly disrupts the educational or other activities of the college community, or
+- significantly disrupts the educational or other activities of the college community

-- is unable to participate meaningfully in educational activities, or
+- is unable to participate meaningfully in educational activities

 - requires a level of care from the college community which exceeds the resources and staffing that the college can reasonably be expected to provide for the student’s well-being.

-Should a student wish to appeal a Required Medical Withdrawal or if the College wishes to conduct a review of a student’s ability to remain a student at this time, an Evaluation Committee (EC) can be convened.
+Should a student wish to appeal a Required Medical Withdrawal, a denial of medical clearance, a denial of a medical withdrawal or if the College wishes to conduct a review of a student’s ability to remain a student at this time, an Evaluation Committee (EC) can be convened.

 The members of the Evaluation Committee may include: